-In Mozaiko, domestic and international students live together in community, sharing experiences, learning languages, and engaging in intercultural dialogue.
+In Mozaiko, U.S. and international students live together in community, sharing experiences, practicing languages, and engaging in intercultural dialogue.
 Faculty, staff, and visiting international experts will challenge the ways students think about their lives in the context of an increasingly connected world.
-Students have the option to live in language-specific groups, participate in community events, and connect with faculty through dialogue on global topics.
+Located in Harper Hall, this global living-learning community is designed for students from all majors who are interested in international affairs, service, or development; foreign language; and preparing for a lifetime of intercultural leadership.

 Mozaiko means mosaic in Esperanto, an artificial language devised in 1887 as a common international language.